Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Matryoshka Pilot ( )

 where $\sigma(x)=\frac{e^x}{(e^x+1)}$ is the logistic function.
 This formulation allows us to access sequence-level preferences to optimize the intermediate guidance generated by the white-box LLM controller.
 Following~\cite{rafailov2024direct}, we establish a connection between the white-box LLM controller and its associated optimal policy.
 Specifically, we consider the following KL-regularized planning problem with respect to a reference policy $\pi_{\text{ref}}$:

 The optimization problem above has a closed-form solution.
-For any guidance $g$, the optimal policy $\pi^*$ is given by:

-This leads us to the direct preference optimization (DPO) loss for optimizing the intermediate guidance generated by the white-box LLM controller:

-\textbf{Iterative Guidance Optimization.} In the previous sections, we discussed sampling positive and negative intermediate generations through multi-turn interactions with the environment.
-However, an imbalance between positive and negative samples may arise, leading to overfitting on simplistic patterns and hindering the self-improvement of the white-box LLM controller.
-To address this issue, we propose an iterative guidance optimization method (Figure~\ref{fig:optimization}) that interleaves data sampling and training steps.
-We begin by initializing the model with parameters $\theta^{(0)}=\theta$ without any prior training and sample an initial dataset $\mathcal{D}^{(0)}$ as introduced in Section~\ref{subsec:method-environment}.
-At the $m$-th iteration, we have the optimized model $\theta^{(m)}$.
-Following STaR~\citep{zelikman2022star}, we enhance the model's generation for the next iteration by bootstrapping the dataset.
-This involves combining the previous datasets with new samples generated by the current model $\{g_{i,0}^{(m)},g_{i,1}^{(m)},\cdots,g_{i,K\times T}^{(m)}\}\sim f_{\theta^{(m)}}(x)$:

-In the $t$-th iteration, we construct the training dataset $\mathcal{D}^{(t)}$ for DPO by sampling positive and negative pairs for each question.
-When training the model for the next iteration $\theta^{(m+1)}$, we update the reference policy to be the model from the previous iteration, $\pi_\theta^{(m)}(g|x)$.
+For any guidance $g$, the optimal policy $\pi^*$ is given by $\pi^*(g|x)\propto\pi_{\text{ref}}(g|x)\exp(\eta u(x,g))$.
+To enable the white-box LLM to self-improve, we update the reference policy to be the model from the previous iteration, $\pi_{\text{ref}}=\pi_\theta^{(m)}(g|x)$.
 Consequently, the training objective for iterative guidance optimization of the white-box LLM controller becomes: